jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 gripping the sheet that wraps
 my comaed body, blue veins coursing
 like the waterways I used to navigate

 to reach your heart.
 Full sail,
 I wonder if I'll ever come home again,
 the traveler in love with travel,
 circumnavigating the arctic seas

 of the brain.
 Tears only feed
 the churning waters, surging
 white against the hull.
 Keep them
-to yourself, my love, like diamonds
+to yourself, my love, diamonds

 hardening in the sediment of our passion.
 I have two kingdoms of firewood in my soul,
 two fillets of cod in the oven
 longing for the blue aurora of flame,

 and two keyholes peering into total darkness.

-Beneath closed lids a world becomes real
+Beneath closed eyelids a world becomes real
-as what you see and touch
+as what you see and touch each day
-trying each day to wake me back to life with a kiss.
+trying to wake me back to life with a kiss.

 ***
 ***